 Supervision by a principal supervisor(s)

 Trinity College has a policy for eligibility to supervise research students (Calendar Part 2, 2.9).
 All students are appointed a primary supervisor and may also have a co-supervisor and/or adjunct supervisor and/or supervisory panel.

 Progress to completion is formally monitored against published criteria and supported by formal institutional arrangements in line with national and international best practice.

-PhD students undergo a formal annual progress review as well as a robust panel review to confirm continuation on the PhD register within the first 2 years of registration.
-The final examination of the thesis involves the appointment of 2 examiners, at least one of which is external to Trinity College and an internationally recognised expert in the research area of the thesis.
+PhD students undergo a formal annual progress review as well as a robust panel review to confirm continuation on the PhD register within the first 18-24 months of registration.
+The final examination of the thesis involves the appointment of two examiners, at least one of whom is external to Trinity College and an internationally recognised expert in the research area of the thesis.
 PhD examiners are approved by the Dean of Graduate Studies.